 Exports from China grew 27.1 percent year-on-year to USD 300.22 billion in October 2021, after a 28.1 percent surge in September and compared with market expectations of 24.5 percent.
 This marked the 13th straight month of double-digit growth in shipments, amid solid global demand ahead of holiday seasons and easing power shortages, with exports growing for unwrought aluminum and products (14.49 percent), steel products (11.34 percent), and rare earths (89.24 percent).
 Sales increased from Japan (16.3 percent), South Korea (33.1 percent), Taiwan (24.0 percent), Australia (22.3 percent), the US (22.7 percent), the ASEAN countries (18.0 percent), and the EU (44.3 percent).
 Considering the first ten months of the year, exports jumped 32.3 from a year earlier to USD 2.7 trillion, already surpassing all of 2020. source: General Administration of Customs

 Exports in China averaged 730.54 USD HML from 1981 until 2021, reaching an all time high of 3057.37 USD HML in September of 2021 and a record low of 12.50 USD HML in February of 1983.
 This page provides - China Exports - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 China Exports - values, historical data and charts - was last updated on November of 2021.

-Exports in China is expected to be 1840.00 USD HML by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Exports in China to stand at 1750.00 in 12 months time.
-In the long-term, the China Exports is projected to trend around 2210.00 USD HML in 2020, according to our econometric models.
+Exports in China is expected to be 2910.00 USD HML by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the China Exports is projected to trend around 3110.00 USD HML in 2022 and 3300.00 USD HML in 2023, according to our econometric models.